The best knife sharpeners

-Best bits: Compact size and suction pad base
+Best bits: Compact size and suction base

-Best bits: Excellent sharpening stone and safe-to-use handle
+Pros: Excellent sharpening stone and safe-to-use handle

-Lakeland compact knife sharpener
+EKA Firesharp knife sharpener

-Best… for the outdoor cook
+Best knife sharpener for the outdoor cook

 Comments: A good choice for a budding Bear Grylls, this tiny, portable pocket sharpener could be fitted to a keyring.
 However, without a handle or suction mechanism, this requires a steady, experienced hand to use it safely.

-Best bits: Super comfortable handle and sturdy feel
+Pros: Super-comfortable handle and sturdy feel

 Tested by Barney Desmazery

-What should I buy?
+Which knife sharpener should I buy?

 What we looked for